Research Interests

 I am a political theorist working at the intersection of normative philosophy and intellectual history.
 My primary area of research is liberty/freedom and its related concepts, including oppression, domination, power, agency, citizenship and nationality.
 I seek to do political theory imaginatively and creatively, combining different methods and approaches beyond the conventional sub-disciplinary divides.

-Mypublications include Hannah Arendt and Isaiah Berlin: Freedom, Politics and Humanity (Princeton University Press, 2011), Arendt on Freedom, Liberation, and Revolution (Palgrave Macmillan, 2019), and ‘Fukuzawa Yukichi’s Liberal Nationalism’, American Political Science Review (2023).
+My publications include Hannah Arendt and Isaiah Berlin: Freedom, Politics and Humanity (Princeton University Press, 2011), Arendt on Freedom, Liberation, and Revolution (Palgrave Macmillan, 2019), and ‘Fukuzawa Yukichi’s Liberal Nationalism’, American Political Science Review (2023).

-Prior to joining Waseda University in 2025, I was a Lecturer in Philosophy at the Tokyo University of Foreign Studies (2022-25), Assistant Professor and AIAS-COFUND Fellow at Aarhus University (2019-22), EURIAS Junior Fellow at I’Institut d’études avancées de Paris (2018-19), Research Fellow in Philosophy at the University of Oxford (2012-18), and a non-residential fellow at Carnegie Council for Ethics in International Affairs (2008-15).
+Prior to joining Waseda University in 2025, I worked at the Tokyo University of Foreign Studies (2022-25), Aarhus University (2019-22), I’Institut d’études avancées de Paris (2018-19), University of Oxford (2012-18), and Carnegie Council for Ethics in International Affairs (2008-15).
 I also held visiting positions at Columbia University (2010-11), University of Tokyo (2012), and the Hannah Arendt Center at Bard College (2017).